UXAspects/UXAspects/guides/developer-standard.md

 1. `npm run docker:ci`
     * This starts a Linux Docker container, and spawns an interactive shell.
 Enter the subsequent commands at the resulting prompt in order to execute them within the container.
 2. `npm ci`
-    * Note that `npm run docker:ci` will try to backup and restore the Linux platform dependencies; if this was successful, there will be a message informing you that `npm ci` is unnecessary, which can save a lot of time.
+    * Note that `npm run docker:ci` uses `.node_modules__docker` on your host environment to store node modules for the linux platform.
+Therefore `npm ci` is only required when package updates have been made.
 3. `npm run build:library`
 4. `npm run test:e2e`

-To exit the docker container and restore your developer environment run the following:

-1. `exit`
-2. `npm ci`
-    * Note that `npm run docker:ci` will try to backup and restore the Linux platform dependencies; if this was successful, there will be a message informing you that `npm ci` is unnecessary, which can save a lot of time.
+The Docker container can continue to be used for additional test runs.
+If you wish to exit it simply type `exit` in the linux bash shell.
+Periodic use of `docker ps`, from your host terminal, will show you any running Docker images.
+These can be terminated using `docker kill CONTAINER ID`.

 If there are any differences, the generated screenshots will be found under `target/e2e/screenshots`.